Pitta dosha: Every thing you need to Know

 Pitta dosha get predominant as the age of person reaches its youth .
 The middle age is known as phase of pitta dosha.
 As the age progress the Agni ( digestive fire ) comes to its peak , this lead to healthy digestion and best absorption of nutrition .
 As a result there is healthy formation of Dhatus ( tissue).
 However if pitta increases too much during this phase it leads to many problems like pimples on face, hairloss, early greying of hair, anger and others.

-So to prevent this problems one should start taking pitta shamak herbs and antioxidant herb, external application of medicated oil.
-Along with this person should prefer diet and lifetsyle that helps to balance pitta dosha.
+So to prevent this problems ayurvedic practioners prefer using pitta balancing ayurvedic herbs and cooling food in the diet.
+External application of medicated oil is also good way to reduce excess pitta..
+Along with this person should prefer diet and lifetstyle that helps in balancing pitta dosha.

 Pitta and Digestive fire